projectsyn/steward/README.md

    KUBECONFIG=/path/to/config go run main.go --api http://localhost:5000 --token someToken
    ```

-1. Start hacking on the service
+1. Start hacking on the agent

+## Argo CD Bootstrapping

+Argo CD is bootstrapped (repo-server, app-controller, server) when no existing deployments are found.
+The required CRDs (Application, AppProject) are compiled into the binary using [statik](https://github.com/rakyll/statik).
+To update them, download the [latest manifests](https://github.com/argoproj/argo-cd/tree/master/manifests/crds) and put them in `./manifests/`.
+Upon running `make generate`, the manifests will be embedded into the resulting binary.

 ## Release